-The implementation dates for the new law will be phased as follows:
+The implementation of the new law has been phased as follows:

 - phase 1 on 1 April 2014 comprising general fair dealing obligations, key growth-focussed initiatives including employee share schemes and enabling financial market participants to become licensed, including for crowd-funding;

 - phase 2 on 1 December 2014 comprising the new disclosure requirements, go-live of the online registers, licensing obligations and the remainder of the Act.

 The Financial Markets Conduct Regulations 2014 have been made and are available on www.legislation.govt.nz.
 The regulations come into force on 1 December 2014 (together with consequential amendments to other regulations) and contain the supporting detail needed to implement phase 2, including:

 - New disclosure requirements (for the new “product disclosure statement” and the online registers)

 - Supporting detail for the new governance and licensing obligations in the Act

 - Roll over of existing regulations for financial product markets

 - Details supporting the 2-year transition regime in the Act.